Elektrobit/crinit/doc/adr/adr-cgroups-interaction-mechanism.md

 and / or task files) and interact with the cgroup filesystem directly.

 *pros*
-* <first> Homogenous handling of different configuration options.
+* Homogenous handling of different configuration options.
 Crinit supports starting tasks as a different user, too.
-This would be a similar use-case (in the meaning of process restrictions).
+This would be a similar use-case (in the meaning of process restrictions) and could be implemented there quite naturally.

 *cons*
-* <first> This could lead to a quite drastic change in the configuration parser with all the consequences.
+* This would require quite some changes in the series and task parseres.
+The task parser is considered rather easy as it can be handled completely with the existing meachanisms.
+The series parser would either need new meachnisms to parse different global cgroups or the configuration would deviate from the current scheme.
+See the implementation suggestion ADR for more information.

 ### 2) Use the tools of libcgroup

 There are tools in libcgroup to manage cgroups and start processes.
 This could be seamlessly integrated in the existing COMMAND parser.
+The libcgroup library can be found here: https://github.com/libcgroup/libcgroup According to the github page its license is LGPL-2.1.

 *pros*
-* <first> No changes in crinit itself, no risk of breaking something.
+* No changes in crinit itself, no risk of breaking something.

 *cons*
-* <first> This would be inconsistent in comparision with other supported process restriction mechanisms (e.g. user / group support).
+* This would be inconsistent in comparision with other supported process restriction mechanisms (e.g. user / group support).

-### 3) Use open3() and alike
+### 3) Use clone3() and alike

-Use syscalls like open3() and setns() etc. to manage processes with cgroups.
+Use syscalls like clone3() and setns() etc. to manage processes with cgroups.
+Those syscalls can have a target cgroup as a parameter.
+With this parameter clone3() will start the new process directly in the new cgroup, for example.
+They do not create cgroups, though.

 *pros*
-* <first> None.
+* None.

 *cons*
-* <first> Not a real solution, because it does not cover the creation of cgroups.
+* Not a real solution, because it does not cover the creation of cgroups.

 ## Decision